nilp0inter/xml-doclet/README.md

 This library provides a doclet to output the javadoc comments from Java source code to a XML or a Restructured Text (*.rst) document.

-All modern JDKs 11, 17 and 21 are supported.
+All modern JDKs 11, 17, 21 and 23 are supported.

 Planned support for Markdown (*.md), Docbook XML and ASCII Doctor (*.adoc).
 Sponsors or Contributors are most welcome.

-The source code has been salvaged from https://github.com/MarkusBernhardt/xml-doclet, which has been derived from the [xml-doclet](http://code.google.com/p/xml-doclet) library by Seth Call.

 Example
 -------